twoBirds/twobirds/README.md

 // find all tb.ui.scroll sub-instances ( may return many )
 tb( tb.ui.scroll )

-// REGEXP: as object, but matching to instance 'name' property
+// REGEXP: as object, but matching to instance 'namespace' property

 // always returns the root object

-tb( /app.bod/ ) // returns the demoapp.body root object, its 'name' matches
+tb( /app.bod/ ) // returns the demoapp.body object, its 'namespace' matches

 // OTHER: